Charles Stuart (British Army officer, born 1753): Career

 He was promoted to colonel in 1782, but his criticisms and the disfavor of George III towards his father prevented further military commands.
 He had been elected MP for Bossiney in 1776, succeeding his elder brother Lord Mount Stuart, who had been created Baron Cardiff.
 Stuart continued an MP for the remainder of his life, except the years 1794–1796, but showed little interest in politics.
-In 1792, on the death of his father, he inherited the estate of Highcliffe House in Hampshire.

 With the opening of hostilities against France by the First Coalition, he returned to active service.
 On 23 May 1794, he took command of the army in Corsica, and supervised the taking of Calvi (the action in which Horatio Nelson lost an eye).
 Colonel John Moore was at the time his adjutant general.
 Stuart was promoted to lieutenant-general for this action, and on 24 October 1794, was made colonel of the 68th Regiment of Foot.
 However, his pride and violent temper led him to quarrel with Lord Hood, commanding the Mediterranean Fleet, and with the civilian viceroy of Corsica, Sir Gilbert Elliot, Bt.
 His partiality for Pasquale Paoli against Elliot, and other conflicts, led Stuart to resign in February 1795.
 On 25 March 1795, he left the colonelcy of the 68th for that of the 26th Regiment of Foot, which he held for the remainder of his life.